zcl190002/4347-007-teamMTG/README.md

 ## SQL

 We used [Google Colab](https://colab.research.google.com/drive/1sKfJZSw1C05wswxeaGKIqP-SNRtmmVBz?usp=sharing#scrollTo=9_oJBStK3W8y), Python, and SQLite to create and initialize our relational database.
+Don't try to run the Python SQL statements locally, they only work in the colab notebook.

 ![image](https://github.com/user-attachments/assets/ba55ede2-0ca2-47c2-82be-da87052b81b0)